About Bird Friendly Coffee

 - More than 19 million pounds of coffee

-Three-quarters of the world's coffee farms destroy forest habitat to grow coffee in the sun and typically use harmful pesticides and fertilizers that poison the environment.
+Three-quarters of the world's coffee farms destroy forest habitat to grow coffee in the sun and often use harmful pesticides and fertilizers that poison the environment.
 When forests disappear, migratory songbirds disappear, too.
-In order to combat critical population and habitat loss, Smithsonian scientists created the Bird Friendly certification.
+In order to combat population and habitat loss, Smithsonian scientists created the Bird Friendly certification.

-Bird Friendly certified coffees grow under biodiverse shade that provides habitat for migratory songbirds and other wildlife, sequesters carbon and fights climate change.
+While much of the world’s coffee drives habitat loss, Bird Friendly habitat flies above the rest by ensuring a combination of foliage cover, tree height and biodiversity proven to provide quality habitat for birds and other wildlife.
 Certification standards cover everything from canopy height to insect biodiversity to protect the wildlife that lives where coffee is grown.
 Bird Friendly coffees are also certified organic, meaning they are grown without pesticides, which is better for people and for the planet.